visgl/deck.gl/docs/custom-layers.md

 ##### Layer.encodePickingColor(index : Number)

-Returns a color that encodes the supplied "subfeature index" number.
+Returns a color that encodes the supplied "sub-feature index" number.
 This color can be decoded later using `Layer.decodePickingColor`.

-To get a color that does not correspond to any "subfeature", use `Layer.nullPickingColor`.
+To get a color that does not correspond to any "sub-feature", use `Layer.nullPickingColor`.

 Notes: